Giants vs. Rockies Player Props Betting Odds

-LaMonte Wade Jr and Charlie Blackmon are among the players with prop bets available when the San Francisco Giants and the Colorado Rockies square off at Coors Field on Tuesday (first pitch at 8:40 PM ET).
+Player prop bet options for LaMonte Wade Jr, Charlie Blackmon and others are listed when the San Francisco Giants visit the Colorado Rockies at Coors Field on Wednesday at 8:40 PM ET.

 Bet on this matchup or its props with DraftKings!